Damkeus/Cailly/README.md

 # Cailly
-Groupe EBI project
-We're actually reproducing an actual wordpress website by using HTML/CSS for our webdeveloping learning
+We're actually reproducing a website by using HTML/CSS for our webdeveloping learning It's based on the official louvres website.